 The only conditions – either you have formatted your drive or connected a new HDD or SSD as the replacement/upgradation of the existing one, you will be needed to make a choice between MBR or GPT.

 If this is the very first time, you are coming across to these technical abbreviations, let me tell you MBR and GPT stands for Master Boot Record and GUID Partition Table, respectively.
 These are the standard for the layout of the partition table on a physical hard disk that defines how data is stored on it.
-And if you think that making a random choice between the two mentioned, doesn’t make any difference and have no significant effect over important aspects than you are sadly mistaken.
+And if you think that making a random choice between MBR and GPT doesn’t make any difference and have no significant effect over important aspects than you are sadly mistaken.

-So if you want to know which one to choose from and is alongside compatible working with your system, you have got the information at your fingertips.
-This comprehensive guide is an endeavor towards simplifying the difference between the MBR and GPT disk partition, how to choose the best, and the method to convert.
+So if you want to know which one to choose MBR or GPT and is alongside compatible working with your system, you have got the information at your fingertips.
+This comprehensive guide is an endeavor towards simplifying the difference between MBR and GPT disk partition, how to choose the best, and the method to convert.

 I can assert, after fishing reading this article, you wouldn’t want to lurk around any further.